How Mild Autism Spectrum Disorder / High-Functioning Autism / Asperger's Syndrome Affects Adults Socially

 Difficulties in picking up on non-verbal communication

-Difficulties with conversations
+Trouble with conversations

-Monologues focused on what they want to talk about
+A tendency to speak in monologues focused on what they want to talk about

 They're not doing this to deliberately try to annoy anyone.
-It's just that they're enthusiastic about their interest and want to talk about it.
-Everyone does that sometimes, people with AS just do it more.
+It's just that they're enthusiastic about their interest and want to chat about it.
+Everyone does that sometimes, people with ASD just do it more.
 It's also an area where they feel comfortable, so if a discussion goes into other territory they may feel lost and left out and unable to contribute, so they'll try to steer things back into their comfort zone.